 The double top highlighted on the chart above illustrates that this trough resided at $7.00.
-When APHA stock broke below it in December, this event completed the pattern, suggesting that the bullish trend that began in December 2014 had finally run its course.
+When APHA stock broke below the trough in December, the pattern was completed, suggesting that the bullish trend that began in December 2014 had finally run its course.
 As a result, a bearish trend had taken its place.

-In order to negate the bearish implications suggested by the double top, APHA stock needs to break back above this level of price resistance.
+In order to negate the bearish implications suggested by the double top, Aphria stock needs to break back above this level of price resistance.